jscad/OpenJSCAD.org/packages/cli/README.md

 % openjscad logo.jscad -of amf                       # -- convert logo.jscad into logo.amf
 ```

-### Using the CLI on designs created as node modules
+### Using the CLI on designs created as NPM packages

-You can also run JSCAD designs created as node modules/npm packages through the CLI:
+You can also run JSCAD designs created as Node modules/NPM packages through the CLI:

 See examples/module-design for such a design